Luchador/GUD/tools/geditor/docs/PORTALS.md

 Repeated clicks cycle the nearest overlapping table entries, including entries that share one polygon but have different room connections or margins.
 Only the selected entry is edited.
 Ctrl-click deselects it; Escape in the viewport clears selection.
 Hiding portals clears portal selection.
-Portal geometry has no translation, rotation, scaling or deletion controls in this change.
+In Face mode, **Delete** removes the selected connections and supports undo/redo.

 Each applied change is one **Change Portal Rooms** undo step and marks the project unsaved.
 BG history snapshots own the portal metadata, so portal edits and face edits can be interleaved, undone and redone, including after a save.
-The compiler writes the room IDs into the BG segment's native eight-byte table records, preserving polygon pointers, table order, flags, margin bytes, and other metadata.
+The compiler writes the room IDs into the BG segment's native eight-byte table records, preserving surviving polygon addresses, flags, margin bytes, and other metadata.
+Deletion compacts table indices.
 Project saves and the existing ROM builder use that segment.
 No new project or game-engine changes are required.

 Malformed portal tables retain the existing load warning and remain uneditable;